-"This Report includes the financial statements laid out using the EEC format and the triple bottom line reporting system characterizing the sustainability financial statements.
+This Report includes the financial statements laid out using the EEC format and the triple bottom line reporting system characterizing the sustainability financial statements.
 It is therefore an integrated Report; [...]
 The report is consistent with the Guide Lines to the GRI Standards.
 Compared to the thoroughness and depth of the reporting (for which the standard sets two different options identified as core and comprehensive), Monnalisa has continued in the constant improvement process by choosing the comprehensive mode since 2015.
-The reporting contents and method of this Report take into consideration the aspects emerged in the course of the audit of the Annual Report, carried out by SGS, an independent company."
-(Monnalisa Annual Report 2017, p.
+The reporting contents and method of this Report take into consideration the aspects emerged in the course of the audit of the Annual Report, carried out by SGS, an independent company.
+(Monnalisa Annual Report, 2017, p.
 7, emphasis added)

-Therefore, it would be expected that the report would at least include aspects reported both according to GRI Standards comprehensive option, which is the complete one.
-However, at a closer look it results that in the passage from the GRI G4 Guidelines to the GRI Standards, of Monnalisa has decided to apply GRI 102: General Disclosure 2016, and the topic-specific standards GRI 200, 300 and 400.
-Notwithstanding what maintained in the Methodological Note, the implementation of the (solely) standards mentioned above does not render the report compliant with GRI Standards.
-Indeed, it follows neither the 'core' nor the 'comprehensive' options.
-It is more likely a personalised 'GRI-referenced claim'.
-In the 'reconciliation table with GRI standards' included at the end of the annual report (pp. 124-125) the indication of the page numbers where information on the detailed General Disclosure and Topic-Specific elements are reported is provided.
+Therefore, it would be expected that the report would at least include aspects reported both according to GRI standards comprehensive option, which is the complete one.
+However, at a closer look, it results that in the passage from the GRI G4 guidelines to the GRI standards.
+Monnalisa has decided to apply GRI 102: General Disclosure 2016, and the topic-specific standards GRI 200, 300, and 400.
+Notwithstanding what maintained in the methodological note, the implementation of the (solely) standards mentioned above does not render the report compliant with GRI standards.
+Indeed, it follows neither the "core" nor the "comprehensive" options.
+It is more likely a personalized "GRI-referenced claim."
+In the "reconciliation table with GRI standards" included at the end of the annual report (pp. 124-125) the indication of the page numbers where information on the detailed general disclosure and topic-specific elements are reported is provided.
 In addition, where omissions have been made, the reason for this is specified.
 Also, material topics are shown.
 However, no other information is offered.

 As for its presentation as an integrated report, it can be similarly observed that the combination of a financial statement with a triple bottom line format of reporting is not a sufficient condition for claiming this.
-None of the Guiding Principles and Content Elements included in the IIRC Framework have been applied.
-Therefore, in terms of alignment of the report to the GRI Standards, Guidelines and the IIRC Framework of Monnalisa it can be summarised as indicated in the following table (Table 5).
+None of the guiding principles and content elements included in the IIRC Framework have been applied.
+Therefore, in terms of alignment of the report to the GRI standards and guidelines and the IIRC Framework of Monnalisa, it can be summarized as indicated in $5\sqrt{15}$ the following table (Table 5).

-Therefore, it is possible to notice that, although remarkable in nature (Monnalisa report has won the Italian Annual Report Oscar both in 2010 and in 2005), the effort of this SME to report on its path towards sustainable development has resulted as highly personalised in its form and contents, at the cost, though, of departing from a correct application of GRI Standards and of the IIRC Framework, that are not adopted according to any of the set regimes.
+Therefore, it is possible to notice that, although remarkable in nature (Monnalisa report has won the Italian Annual Report Oscar both in 2010 and in 2005), the effort of this SME to report on its path towards sustainable development has resulted as highly personalized in its form and contents, at the cost, though, of departing from a correct application of GRI standards and of the IIRC Framework that are not adopted according to any of the set regimes.